Aggressive Rooster Behavior

 Spur sheath being lifted off inner "quick" of spur after gently being twisted loose.

-If needed, microwave the potato a minute or two to reheat it, or cook a new potato.
+If needed, microwave the potato a short time to reheat it, or cook a new potato.
 Then repeat Steps 5-6 to remove the other spur sheath.

 Put the rooster in his recovery area.